 Fighting the Good Fight

 Born on 15 December 1804 in Louisa County, Virginia, Jesse Bascom Rowe was destined to follow in his ancestors’ footsteps .
 After all, farming was what the Rowe men did, and Jesse probably never questioned that fact .

-By the 1820’s, Jesse’s family was farming in Fayette County, Ohio .
-In 1825, he married Delaware native Sarah Morris, and the newlyweds began improving the land Jesse had inherited from his grandmother .
+By the 1820s, Jesse’s family was farming in Fayette County, Ohio .
+In 1825, he married Delaware native Sarah Morris, and the newlyweds began improving land that Jesse inherited from his grandmother .

 Over the next three decades, Jesse and Sarah would raise ten children on their Fayette County farm .
 The years were good to them, and Jesse was happy to have his children nearby as he cultivated the land he loved.

-But as the country entered the Civil War, happiness was replaced by tragedy, grief, and loneliness.
+But when the country entered the Civil War, his happiness was replaced by tragedy, grief, and loneliness.